 We believe homework is a vital part of our team effort in each child's educational plan.
-It is important that each student has a place designated as his/her homework area and a regular time set aside to do it each day.
+Each student must have a place designated as his/her homework area and a regular time set aside to do it each day.
 Homework requirements and needs for students will vary depending on academic level, individual learning needs, and maturity.